Soseki Natsume The literary giant’s grave

 Where is his grave at Zoshigaya?

-He is #39 on the map you get at the administration office.
+He is #39 on the map available at the administration office.

 My “Only in Japan” experience at the grave

-I admit I don’t visit Soseki often, maybe twice a year.
+I admit I don’t visit Soseki that often, maybe twice a year.
 But I drop by and say hello if I’m in the area.
 Of course, I take photos.
-One time, a family group arrived when I was there.
-There was mum, dad, some kids, and the grandmother.
+One time, a family group of a mother, dad, some kids, and a grandmother arrived when I was there.

 She started talking to me about Soseki.
-She had no idea that people overseas knew about him.
+Like many Japanese, she had no idea that people overseas knew about him.
 Suddenly, she reached out and grabbed my hand.
 She wrapped her Buddhist prayer beads around it and implored me to pray.
-I think she wanted me to offer a prayer to him.
+I tried politely to worm my way out of the situation.
+But she wouldn’t have a bar of it.

 Conclusion